alexeldeib/azbench/README.md

 This repo provides a basic benchmarking setup using pgbench on Kubernetes clusters.

+## Standard_D4s_v3, 2TB managed data disk.
+## Standard_D4s_v3, 2TB managed OS disk workload.
+## Standard_D4s_v3, 60 GB ephemeral OS disk workload.

+## Standard_D64s_v3, 2TB managed OS disk workload.

 ## Standard_D64s_v3, 1.5TB ephemeral OS disk workload.

+This is a very large VM size, with ephemeral OS we should expect to have all VM IOPS available.
+We may not see much difference here since there is no resource pressure.

 ### noop scheduler